wilhelm-lab/dlomix-resources/README.md

 **Folder Structure:**
 - `example_dataset`: Toy dataset for experimenting with Retention Time prediction, includes different splits for experimentation and performance evaluation
 - `notebooks`: example Jupyter notebooks with walkthroughs and tasks using [DLOmix](https://github.com/wilhelm-lab/dlomix).
+- `notebooks/tasks`: notebooks explaining a simple task to do using the framework and based on the [Retention Time Prediction notebook example](https://github.com/wilhelm-lab/dlomix-resources/blob/main/notebooks/Example_RTModel_Walkthrough_colab.ipynb)